Catholic Recipe: Seed Cake

 The triangle shape is a reminder of the Trinity, which would make them appropriate for Trinity Sunday.

-Seed cakes are also a traditional food for the feast of the Annunciation, thinking of the "seed" planted in Mary at that moment of her "Fiat."
+Seed cakes can also a traditional food for the feast of the Annunciation, thinking of the "seed" planted in Mary at that moment of her "Fiat."

 Beat the butter until creamy and add the egg yolks and sugar, beating thoroughly.
 Stir in the egg whites and mix briskly.
 Sift flour, baking powder, and salt and add to the mixture, alternating with the milk.
 Beat well; add caraway seeds and vanilla.
 Pour into a well-greased tube pan and bake at 350° F. for an hour and fifteen minutes.
 An early American recipe says, "Wash the butter in rose water, drean out the water and add a few drops of oyl of sinnamont."Recipe Source: Feast Day Cookbook by Katherine Burton and Helmut Ripperger, David McKay Company, Inc., New York, 1951